 This policy communicates CarePlus’ and our parent company’s, strong and explicit organizational commitment to conducting business ethically, with integrity and in compliance with applicable laws, regulations and requirements.
-CarePlus and our parent company require health care providers and business partners to uphold a similar commitment to ethical conduct and assure that they, their employees and downstream entities who support CarePlus comply with the guiding principles outlined within this policy.
+CarePlus and our parent company require its contracted health care providers and business partners to uphold a similar commitment to ethical conduct and assure that they, their employees and downstream entities who support CarePlus comply with the guiding principles outlined within this policy.

 Here we have posted the Principles of Business Ethics (PBE) for Health Care Providers and Business Partners, which is closely aligned with CarePlus' and our parent company's code of conduct for its employees.
 We invite health care providers and business partners to review this information as soon as possible.

 If you are currently a CarePlus provider and have any questions with regards to SNPs, please contact your CarePlus Provider Services Executive or e-mail us at CPHP_SNPInfo@CarePlus-HP.com.

 It is important for Primary Care Providers (PCPs), specialists, and other health care providers to understand SNPs and the responsibilities they have for their CarePlus-covered SNP patients.
 Please click the links provided below to view Part 1 and Part 2 of the provider's educational presentations.

 If your computer does not have a sound card or is not configured for streaming audio, then you may choose to listen to CarePlus' education-on-demand SNP presentations over the telephone while viewing the slides online.
 Please click on the link below for details.